-The goal of the Spine Surgery Fellowship is to provide board-eligible graduates of orthopedic surgery training programs with a well-rounded experience involving all aspects of spinal surgery.
+The goal of the Spine Surgery Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is to provide board-eligible graduates of orthopedic surgery training programs with a well-rounded experience involving all aspects of spinal surgery.

 Clinical responsibilities are divided among five orthopedic and four neurosurgery staff spinal surgeons.
-The fellow participates in the preoperative assessment, surgical care, postoperative management and follow-up evaluation of patients.
+You participate in the preoperative assessment, surgical care, postoperative management and follow-up evaluation of patients.

 Clinical and basic science research opportunities are available.
-Fellows are required to produce at least one peer-reviewed publication and participate in the design of a second project during their tenure.
-They also are expected to carry out a quality improvement project and actively participate in the education of residents.
+You are required to produce at least one peer-reviewed publication and participate in the design of a second project during their tenure.
+You also are expected to carry out a quality improvement project and actively participate in the education of residents.

 The Spine Surgery Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME).